GiantRavens/empathymachine/README.md

     Import `empathy-root.pem` into your OS/browser trust store (on macOS use **Keychain Access → System → File → Import Items…**, then mark **Always Trust** under *Trust*).

-5. Point your browser or tooling at the proxy address (`127.0.0.1:8080` unless overridden).
+5. Point your browser to the proxy address (`127.0.0.1:8080`).

+You should now have a much cleaner web browsing experience.
+New annoyances are easily added to your config.yaml - repeat as desired.

 ## Configuration